xyz-rainbow/XYZ-Vision/README.md

 2. Install the required dependencies and requirements:
    ```
-   pip install -r requirements.txt
+   pip install -r requirements.txt # Prefered
+      # OR
-   python install-dependencies.py
+   python install-dependencies.py # if not workin, try "python3" or "py"
    ```

-## Usage
+## **Usage**

 1. Run the application:
    ```
    python app.py
+      #OR
+   ./app.py
    ```

 2. Open your web browser and go to the URL displayed in the terminal (usually `http://localhost:7860`).

-3. Use the interface to select the desired input method and adjust detection parameters.
+3. Use the interface and select your desired input method

+4. Adjust the detection parameters.

-4. Click the corresponding button to start object detection.
+6. Click the corresponding button to start object detection.

-## Notes
+## *Notes*

-- Ensure you have a CUDA-capable GPU for faster processing (optional but recommended) can work with only a CPU if needed.
+- Ensure you have a CUDA-capable **GPU for faster processing** (optional but recommended)
 - The application will download the selected model if it's not already present in the working directory.
 - #NOTWORKINGFORNOW - For YouTube video processing, ensure you have a stable internet connection.